snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 There are some online database-model creation/using provider like PonyORM (ponyorm.com) and ERDPlus (erdplus.com).
 This may be a fast possibility to see different database models working in tsl2.nano.h5.

-Since most UML-model designer will generate a DDL (database definition language) script which may use a specific database dialect, we try to use HSqldb as local database server with compatibility modes switched on.
+Since most UML-model designers will generate a DDL (database definition language) script which may use a specific database dialect, we try to use HSqldb as local database server with compatibility modes switched on.
 See _Database Providers and Dialects_ for more informations.

 Here is a short description how to use a model from PonyORM and starting a full database-application with web-start on that model:

+ - be sure to use NOT java 8, as there the jnlp couldn't be started without a real certification!
  - open the link https://editor.ponyorm.com/user/pony/OnlineStore in your browser
  - select a datbase dialect on the top tab panel and click on it (prefered: oracle)
  - click the button _select all_
  - copy the selection to the clipboard using _Ctrl+C_ or simply with the context menu of a right-mouse-click on the selection
- - go to the tsl2.nano.h5 documentation page https://sourceforge.net/p/tsl2nano/wiki/Home/ and click on the link _Start Nano.H5 through WebStart_ http://sourceforge.net/projects/tsl2nano/files/0.7.0-beta/nano.h5.jnlp
+ - go to the tsl2.nano.h5 documentation page https://sourceforge.net/p/tsl2nano/wiki/Home/ and click on the link _Start Nano.H5 through WebStart_ http://sourceforge.net/projects/tsl2nano/files/0.8.0-beta/nano.h5.jnlp
  - after a while, Nano.H5 will open a page in your browser. click on the centered link of that page
  - expand the detail panel
  - click into the field _Database_
  - paste the text from clipboard with Ctrl+V  or simply using the context menu of a right-mouse click on the field
  - click on the _OK_ Button at the bottom
  - after some minutes, Nano.H5 should show a list of available beans/tables.
+ - open a type, create a new bean and click 'configure' to configure the presentation of this bean type.

 #### Known Problems on HsqlDB compatibility mode or DDL scripts provided by PonyORM